Trapt

 Trapt is an American rock band formed in Los Gatos, California.
-Since 2021, their lineup has consisted of Chris Taylor Brown (vocals & guitar), Pete Charell (bass), Shawn Sonnenschein (guitar), and Mitch Moore (drums).
-Nine studio albums have been recorded to date: Amalgamation (1999), Trapt (2002), Someone in Control (2005), Only Through the Pain (2008), No Apologies (2010), Reborn (2013), DNA (2016), Shadow Work (2020), and The Fall (2024).
+Since 2021, their lineup has consisted of Chris Taylor Brown (vocals and guitar), Pete Charell (bass), Shawn Sonnenschein (guitar), and Mitch Moore (drums).
+Nine studio albums have been recorded to date: Trapt (2002), Someone in Control (2005), Only Through the Pain (2008), No Apologies (2010), Reborn (2013), DNA (2016), Shadow Work (2020), The Fall (2024), and Resurrection (2026).

-Trapt's biggest commercial success was their eponymous major-label debut, which became certified platinum by 2003 and included the hit single, "Headstrong", which became a crossover hit to the pop charts and peaked at number 16 on the Billboard Hot 100.
+Trapt's biggest commercial success was their eponymous major-label debut, which became certified platinum by 2003 and included the hit single "Headstrong", which became a crossover hit to the pop charts and peaked at number 16 on the Billboard Hot 100.
 Though their subsequent releases did not match the pop appeal of "Headstrong", the band was able to maintain a presence in the rock market throughout the decade.
 The band has sold over 2.5 million records worldwide.

 History

 Formation and early years (1995–2000)

 The members of Trapt met in middle school in the mid-'90s, and were in an early NOFX cover band called the Swinging Udders, with Manny Terres on guitar and Aaron Azlant on lead vocals.
 Shortly thereafter, the band reformed and developed an act with Chris Taylor Brown (lead vocals), Simon Ormandy (guitar), Rick Sanders (guitar), Pete Charell (bass), and David Stege (drums).
+Originally, the band were rapcore.
 The band's first few rehearsals were in Ormandy's guesthouse, which had a party-like atmosphere with its loft overlooking the living room.
 They began playing at local venues in 1997 before any members had graduated high school.
 In 1998, still before graduation, they were already opening for up-and-coming fellow acts like Papa Roach.
 They recorded and released their first CD, Amalgamation, in 1999, which they sold at their live shows.
 Sanders departed from the band afterwards, but the band opted to remain a quartet instead of recruiting an additional guitarist.
 Drummer Stege also left the band not longer after.
 He was replaced by Robin Diaz, and in 2000 the band released the EP Glimpse.

-Trapt (2001–2003)
+Warner Bros. and Eleven Seven years (2001–2011)

-In 2001, the band signed with Warner Bros.
-Records and started recording their debut album.
+By 2001, the band began looking for a record deal.
+The band were set to sign with Immortal Records, however after disagreements relating to creative control, the deal fell through and the band ultimately signed with Warner Bros.
+Records, and started recording their debut album with producer Garth Richardson.
 During recording however, Diaz was simultaneously in Trapt, Closure, and Theory of a Deadman, but he ultimately chose to stay in the latter two bands; thus, his place in Trapt was filled by Aaron Montgomery.
 On November 5, 2002, the band released their major label debut album, Trapt, which was certified platinum by the RIAA on November 24, 2003.
-The album produced a total of three charting singles: "Headstrong", "Still Frame", and "Echo" with "Headstrong" as the most successful of the three.
+The album produced a total of three charting singles: "Headstrong", "Still Frame", and "Echo", with "Headstrong" as the most successful of the three.